Luis Muriel: Youth team

 Muriel represented Colombia at U20 level and featured for the nation at the 2011 FIFA U-20 World Cup for which Colombia were the host nation.
-On 6 August 2011, having previously scored twice against France, he scored the only goal of the match as Colombia defeated Korea Republic 1–0 to progress from the group stages with a perfect record.
+On 6 August 2011, having previously scored twice against France, he scored the only goal of the match as Colombia defeated South Korea 1–0 to progress from the group stages with a perfect record.
 Muriel ultimately scored four goals for the tournament before Colombia were knocked out by Mexico in the quarter-finals.